 Sub-Target: St. Louis Cardinals

 If the reports of a stressed relationship between LaRussa and Rasmus are true, then it’s not a shock that the young star was dealt.
-And while it’s clear that the Cardinals needed pitching, it’s disappointing that arms like Octavio Dotel and Edwin Jackson were all the Cards could reel in for a 24-year old player with tons of talent.
+It’s clear that the Cardinals had a need for pitching.
+However, it’s disappointing that arms like Octavio Dotel and Edwin Jackson were all the Cards could reel in for a 24-year old player with tons of talent.

 Innocent Bystander: Toronto Blue Jays

-The deal is a good one for the Jays, who clearly take on a talent that could flourish in an offense featuring a number of young stars.
+The deal is a good one for the Jays.
+Toronto takes on a talent that could flourish in an offense featuring a number of young stars.

 And finally, the current faces of team frustration in sports: